bblodget/nvim-config/README.md

 - For Python: LSP detects venvs automatically
 - Autocomplete learns from your code as you type
 - Use `:LspInfo` to troubleshoot if LSP not working
+- Press `Space + lt` for distraction-free coding when you don't need assistance
+- Use `Ctrl-o` to jump back after `gd` (go to definition)
+- Use `Ctrl-i` to jump forward in your navigation history

 **Troubleshooting:**